jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 ![1st-example](./images/core-deployed.png)

+The first column in the left, shows the first-level classes, under *owl:Thing*, without specifying subclasses.
+The central column shows the subclasses of the upper-level part of the first column, and, finally, the column in the right deploys the subclasses of the lower-levelclasses part of the first column.
+This figure illustrates hence in a non-orthodox way the entire list of classes included in the ASIO ontology and we are going to .
 The participation in a project by a consortium of a company and a research group belonging to a university can be grasped by the following figure:

 ![1st-example](./images/project-participation.png)